 By Carrie Willink

 You’re scrollin’ through Instagram and BAM!
 Another beautiful Escape campervan is in another epic location.
 You start clicking around, planning your trip, about to click ‘book it” when you hear a scream: “MOM!
 Timmy just got sprayed with a skunk!”
 Snapping back to reality you shut your computer and run to help.
 First, you might want to get Timmy some tomato juice and then let’s get back to planning that trip.
-I want to talk about what it really looks like to take kids along a campervan trip!
+I want to talk about what it really looks like to go campervanning with kids!
 Our kids are still young, so some things may need to be tweaked to better fit your family, but this will help you get started on the right foot.

-Before booking your van, there are a few things to think about when planning campervan trips with young kids.
+Before booking your camper van, there are a few things to think about when planning camper van trips with young kids.

 For our family of four, we all fit in one queen size bed like the Mavericks and Big Sur models have (although sometimes we end up in a big pile of sorts).
 Escape Campervans offers rooftop sleepers that would be a great idea for a larger family or just a family with older kids than ours.
 If bringing a baby, a Snuggle Me Organic is a great option to bring along to keep the baby safe in their own little corner.

 Be sure to share with Escape Campervans how many blankets/pillows you will need ahead of time and they will be sure you are comfy!
 Thinking about this will help you know what type of campervan to book.
 Good rest = better camping experience!

 2) What are we eating on our trip?